Lightning-AI/torchmetrics/docs/source/pages/intro.rst

 Introduction
 ############

-``torchmetrics`` is a Metrics API created for easy metric development and usage in PyTorch and PyTorch Lightning.
+The ``torchmetrics`` is a Metrics API created for easy metric development and usage in PyTorch and PyTorch Lightning.
 It is rigorously tested for all edge cases and includes a growing list of common metric implementations.